curi/websites/essays/2019-12-10-kirzner-review.md

 ### Composition Fallacy

 > Reisman proceeds to insist that this dependence of business on consumers holds only “at the level of the individual firm and industry.”
-At the “level of the economic system as a whole,” Reisman asserts, “the competition of the individual firms and industries is mutually offsetting, and there the consumers are dependent on business” (ibid.). *To generalize from the microeconomic dependence of the individual business and industry on the consumers to a macroeconomic dependence of business as a whole on consumers, is to commit the fallacy of composition.* [emphasis added]
+At the “level of the economic system as a whole,” Reisman asserts, “the competition of the individual firms and industries is mutually offsetting, and there the consumers are dependent on business” (ibid.).
+To generalize from the microeconomic dependence of the individual business and industry on the consumers to a macroeconomic dependence of business as a whole on consumers, is to commit the fallacy of composition.

 The fallacy of composition means inferring that the whole is like a part.
 For example, generalizing from a microeconomic fact (part) to a macroeconomic fact (whole).